SravanRajupalem/FootballPredictions/README.rst

     total_match_logs_df.loc[total_match_logs_df['Start'] != 'Y', 'Games_Start'] = 0

 This is a critical step.
 Here we aggregate all columns at the week level.
-Our final dataset will contain all players' profile data, matchlogs and injuries at the week level.
+Our final dataset will contain all players' profile data, match logs, and injuries at the week level.
 For example, a football player plays 2 entire games within a week; then the player is playing a total of 180 minutes.
 The same applies when a player scores in multiple games.
 This step aggregates all column values with the groupby function and the sum() operator.
 Also, we can now merge the player_injuries_profile_final.